maddenlockin/about-me-js-demo/README.md

 1. **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

     - template: head and body in html, header, main, footer.
-    - add header text, main section and text (name, pronouns, hometown)
+    - add a header text, main sectionnd text (name, pronouns, hometown)
     - add button into section and hidden div
     - style hidden class
     - add event listener for button click in app.js